How To Prevent And Get Rid Of Mould In The Bathroom

 If you can smell mould but can’t see it, check out hidden areas such as under sinks, toilets and baths, behind doors, in shower fixtures and screens, crawlspaces, exhaust fans, shower curtains, etc.

 Mould can start unseen in the bathroom and then spread to other rooms.
-Mould is best prevented than treated as it can become a big problem if it starts to spread.
+Mould is better prevented than treated as it can become a big problem if it starts to spread.

 What Products Can Be Used as Bathroom Mould Removers?